Special Tests for Monitoring Foetal Health

 What are the common special tests?

-Common special tests include non-stress test, foetal movement counts, biophysical profile, Doppler ultrasound and contraction stress test.
+Common special tests include a CTG, foetal movement counts, biophysical profile, ultrasound.

 What are foetal movement counts?